-For the next 2 weeks we need you to look after your skin as you have been during your treatment
+For the next 2 weeks you need to look after your skin as you have been during your treatment

-Your skin changes can be worse about 10 to 14 days after treatment is finished, your skin usually starts to improve after this time.
+Your skin changes can be worse about 10 to 14 days after treatment is finished.
+Your skin usually starts to improve after this time.

-If the area is only dry, red or itchy, continue to apply moisturiser several times a day till healed.
+If the area is only dry, red or itchy, continue to apply moisturiser several times a day until healed.